ossia/score-docs/docs/quick-start/what-is-score.md

 ---
 layout: default

 title: "What is score ?"
+description: "What is score ?"

 parent: Quick start
 nav_order: 0

 permalink: /quick-start/what-is-score.html
-category: "site-score"

-description: "What is score ?"

-tag: "Presentation"
-visible: true
 ---

 # What is *score* ?